Tel Aviv Metro

 Tel Aviv Metro (also MetroTLV) is a planned subway system for the Tel Aviv Metropolitan Area.
-It will augment the Tel Aviv Light Rail and Israel Railways suburban lines and consist of three underground metro lines to form a rapid transit transportation solution for the city.
+It will augment the Tel Aviv Light Rail and Israel Railways suburban lines and consist of three underground metro lines and 109 stations to form a rapid transit transportation solution for the city.

-Construction is expected to start in 2025, with the first public opening in 2032.
+Construction started in 2025, with the first public opening scheduled for 2032.
 The legal foundation for building the metro is found in National Outline Plan 70.

 History

-The plan for the metro was born in 2015 in the Israeli ministry of finance, bypassing the transportation ministry.
+The plan for the metro was raised in 2015 by the Israeli ministry of finance, bypassing the transportation ministry.
 The ministry's rationale was that the light rail plan would not be sufficient to answer Tel Aviv's transportation needs as early as the 2020s, when the first lines would be completed.
 Multiple alternatives were proposed in internal discussions.
-At the time, the plan was met with surprise at the transportation ministry.
+At the time, the plan was met with surprise by the transportation ministry.

-By early 2016 the two ministries agreed on a general outline that would include three of the seven planned light rail lines, in addition to three new metro lines.
+By early 2016, the two ministries agreed on a general outline that would include three of the seven planned light rail lines, in addition to three new metro lines.
 In September 2016, the government-owned company NTA (Hebrew acronym for Urban Transportation Lines) released a feasibility study tender for the metro lines.
 The final cost of all lines is estimated at NIS 130–150 billion (USD – billion).

 In July 2018, NTA published a tender for the planning of the three subway lines.
 In July 2018, McKinsey submitted a report on the financial aspects of the project to the Israeli government.
-The architects chosen to head the planning teams are Data Kehat from Mansfeld–Kehat for M1, Eliezer Armon for M2 and Edna Lerman for M3.
+The architects chosen to head the planning teams are Dana Kehat from Mansfeld–Kehat for M1, Eliezer Armon for M2 and Edna Lerman for M3.

-On the April 15, 2019 the National Infrastructures Committee approved the route of all three metro lines.
+On 15 April 2019, the National Infrastructures Committee approved the route of all three metro lines.

 In December 2022, trial excavation to assess the ground conditions to be encountered during the construction of the metro began.

+On 29 August 2023, Israeli Transport Minister Miri Regev signed an order allowing land acquisition to build the metro system to begin.